 The northern section of the Great African Rift Valley is the fertile connecting point of the Mediterranean, African and Western Asian biogeographic regions and civilizations.
 Montane forests here support Eurasian butterflies; farmers grow unique barleys; and ancient caravan routes connect peoples and famous markets governed by traditional systems.
 The birthplace of humanity, the Rift Valley of East Africa has served as a crucial refugia of biodiversity and human societies for thousands of years, including through Africa’s last great period of drying climate change.
-From the ecologically-inspired systems of nomadic pastoralism to unique weaving and other craftsmanship, lake fishing and sustainable harvesting of forest products, a lush diversity of traditional livelihoods is supported in the landscapes of the Great Rift Valley.
+From the ecologically-inspired systems of nomadic pastoralism to unique craftsmanship, lake fishing and sustainable harvesting of forest products, a lush diversity of traditional livelihoods thrives in the landscapes of the Great Rift Valley.

 Primary Themes for Grantmaking

 Northern Kenya is home to dozens of pastoralist tribes as well as fisher and hunter-gatherer peoples who have sustainably stewarded the natural resources of this arid environment for generations, and who supply the nation of Kenya with the vast majority of its meat and dairy products.
 The Ethiopian Rift, meanwhile, is one of the world’s most important locations for the domestication of plants and development of agricultural systems.
 The regional government in Southern Ethiopia recognizes sixty two distinct ethnic groups in the Southwest.
 The value of all of this diversity and local knowledge in the African Rift Valley and how it can contribute to local and national development is still little understood, so our grantmaking centers around two primary themes:

 Agroecology and Pastoral Livelihoods